 The site evaluation consisted of (1) identifying and assessing complete or potential exposure pathways to Libby asbestos for the past, present, and future and (2) determining whether the exposure pathways represent a public health hazard.
 The latter determination is qualitative or semiquantitative at best due to a number of underlying limitations, including difficulties in quantifying asbestos exposures, assessing asbestos toxicity, and quantifying risks for carcinogenic and noncarcinogenic health endpoints.
-A more rigorous, quantitative approach of calculating the risk for potential health impacts was not possible given the limitations in available data.
+A more rigorous, quantitative approach of calculating the risk of potential health impacts was not possible given the limitations in available data.

-ATSDR used knowledge gained from investigations in Libby and at a few early investigations at vermiculite exfoliation facilities to identify several likely pathways for occupational, household contact, and community exposure to asbestos at such facilities (Appendix C).
-As stated previously, ATSDR considered only the inhalation route of exposure.
+ATSDR used knowledge gained from investigations in Libby, Montana, and at a few early investigations at vermiculite exfoliation facilities to identify several likely pathways for occupational and community exposure to asbestos at such facilities (Appendix C).
+As stated previously, ATSDR considered only the inhalation route of exposure at the Phase 1 sites.
+3